iPACT-Platform/PIKS3D/README.md

 ## What is PIKS3D?

 PIKS3D is an open-source 3D parallel pore-scale rarefied gas-flow simulator.
-It solves the linearized gas-kinetic equation on a uniform cartesian grid using the Discrete Velocity Method (DVM).
+It solves the linearized gas-kinetic equation on a uniform Cartesian grid using the Discrete Velocity Method (DVM).
 It can be run in parallel both OpenMP and MPI.
 The porous structure can be arbitrary complex and and is input into the simulator as an binary images of '0' (fluid) and '1' (solid).
 Below is an example showing the flow field in a sandstone simulated by the solver.